jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-27.md

 39 Your dwelling shall be the fatness of the earth, and of the dew of heaven from above.

-40 By your sword shall you live, and shalt serve thy brother; and it shall come to pass when thou shalt have the dominion, that thou shalt break his yoke from off thy neck.
+40 By your sword shall you live, and shalt serve your brother; and it shall come to pass when you shalt have the dominion, that you shalt break his yoke from off your neck.

 41 Esau hated Jacob because of the blessing wherewith his father blessed him: and Esau said in his heart, The days of mourning for my father are at hand; then will I slay my brother Jacob.

 42 These words of Esau her elder son were told to Rebekah.

-She sent and called Jacob her younger son, and said unto him, Behold, thy brother Esau, as touching thee, doth comfort himself, [purposing] to kill thee.
+She sent and called Jacob her younger son, and said unto him, Behold, your brother Esau, as touching you, doth comfort himself, [purposing] to kill you.

-43 Flee to Laban my brother to Haran; {27:44} And tarry with him a few days, until thy brother’s fury turn away;
+43 Flee to Laban my brother to Haran; {27:44} And tarry with him a few days, until your brother’s fury turn away;

-45 Until thy brother’s anger turn away from thee, and he forget [that] which thou hast done to him: then I will send, and fetch thee from thence: why should I be deprived also of you both in one day?
+45 Until your brother’s anger turn away from you, and he forget [that] which you hast done to him: then I will send, and fetch you from thence: why should I be deprived also of you both in one day?

 46 Rebekah said to Isaac: